Miner, Missouri

-Miner is a city in Mississippi and Scott counties in the U.S. state of Missouri.
-It borders the city of Sikeston to the east.
+Miner is a city in Scott and Mississippi counties in Missouri, United States.
+It is bordered to the west by the city of Sikeston.
 The population was 916 at the 2020 census.

 History

 Miner was established in the 1860s as a stop along the Missouri Pacific Railroad.
-It was originally known as Vannoy, but the name had been changed to "Minner Switch" by the time a post office was established in 1895.
+It was originally known as "Vannoy", but the name had been changed to "Minner Switch" by the time a post office was established in 1895.
 The community has the name of one Mr. Miner (or Minner), the proprietor of a local sawmill.